HackShitUp/Botbolt/README.md

 2. Unzip the file.
 3. Navigate to the root directory and open *Botbolt.xcodeproj*.
 4. Build and run by clicking the play button at the top left corner, or simply execute with _CMD + R_.

+## Acknowledgements
+I was inspired to use the Boost Buddies iOS app game for the main character inspiration.
+As a matter of fact, I used their character from their iMessage sticker pack.

 Copyright (C) 2017 Nanogram, LLC.
 All rights reserved.